layer5io/linkerd-service-mesh-workshop/lab-6/README.md

 In Linkerd, as told above Grafana Integration is present in the `linkerd-web` ui through which which you can directly jump onto the dashboards of any workload like deployment, pod, etc.

-Linkerd has done similar thing with Jaeger, if you have `tracing` enabled, if you navigate to `linkerd-web` ui you should see jaeger icon in the extreme right.
+Linkerd has done similar thing with Jaeger, if you have `tracing` enabled, if you navigate the Linkerd Dashboard, you should see a Jaeger icon on the right.
 <img align="center" style="margin-bottom:20px;" src="img/linkerd-jaeger-ui.png"  width="70%" />
 **Cleanup the tracing components**